vyzo/lisp-benchmarks-game/README.md

 quite satisfactory for my purposes, because there is no idiomatic Gerbil code to optimize, just vanilla Scheme code.

 So I took some programs from the (now defunct) classic benchmarks game and set this repo up.
 I include the Racket programs to see how well Gerbil performs compared to the most popular LISP dialect.
 I also include Go programs for reference as to how well Gerbil performs compared to the industry standard systems programming language.
+And I finally include C programs, because that's the `c` of computing.

 ## Origin and License